p0l1t1c1an/CTFNotes/CSAW/BigBang/Readme.md

 ```

 Wow, this was a lot to write out my though process for something I thought was a lot quicker
-to and think through during the competition.
+to do and think through during the competition.